 How to Find Your Home’s Wind Zone

-To find your manufactured home’s wind zone, you can look at the HUD data plate that is posted inside your home.
+To find your manufactured home’s wind zone, you can look at the HUD data plate that’s posted inside your home.
 Usually, you can find the data plate inside a kitchen cabinet, bedroom closet or the electrical box.
-It will tell you not only your home’s wind zone, but also information like your snow load and roof load.
+It will tell you your home’s wind zone and other important information like your

-If you can’t find your data plate, you can also look up your serial number on your HUD tag, also called a HUD Certification Label, which is a metal plate attached to your home’s exterior.
-You can use the serial number on your HUD tag to look up information about your home like the wind zone it was built for.
+If you can’t find your data plate, you can also look up the serial number on your HUD tag, also called a HUD Certification Label, which is a metal plate attached to your home’s exterior.
+You can use the serial number on your HUD tag to look up information about your home like your home’s wind zone classification.

-One way home builders ensure your home is safe for your zone is the materials with which your home is built, but another way is the type of anchoring or foundation your manufactured home has.
-You can learn more about strong foundations for mobile homes on Claytonhomes.com and look at different home foundation options you may have.
+One way home builders ensure your home is safe for your wind zone is by using certain materials to build your home.
+Also, the type of anchoring or foundation your manufactured home has can help ensure the safety of your manufactured home.
+Learn more about the strong foundations on our mobile homes and discover the different home foundation options available in your area.